 Vision Therapy, also known as Developmental Optometry, is a custom regimen of individualized activities and exercises made to retrain the brain and eyes to work better as a team and improve vision functioning.
 The aim of vision therapy is to enhance vision processing skills such as eye-tracking, focusing and eye teaming abilities, as well as hand-eye coordination and visual processing speed.
 This is effective for those struggling with reading, memory, focus, balance, fixation, picking up an object out of the background—and a wide range of other visual tasks.

 Vision therapy is not only for children, but can also be effective in adults — particularly if they are determined to improve their visual abilities and strictly adhere to the program.
-Contact Vision Therapy Center At Suburban Eye Care to learn how Dr. John Jacobi can help you or your child function better in the day-to-day life.
+Contact Vision Therapy Center At Suburban Eye Care to learn how Dr. John Jacobi and Dr. Kayla Smith can help you or your child function better in the day-to-day life.

 Who Can Benefit From Vision Therapy?